 - Cook on Low for 5-7 hours, or until it reaches 165°F internal temperature.

-- Serve with gravy, Creamy Maple Dijon Dressing, or barbecue sauce.
+- Serve with gravy, maple Dijon or honey mustard sauce, or barbecue sauce.

 - Apple Cider Braised Pork Roast by Magnolia Days

-- Brined and Roasted Turkey by Growin Up Gabel
+- Brined and Roasted Turkey by Growing Up Gabel

 - Cider Braised Pork Belly by The Girl In The Little Red Kitchen